Winston-Lu/Discord.py-Potato-Bot/README.md

 Connect 4 - Self explanitory, can also change size of board

 ## Credit
-For music integration, just about all the code from my music.py file is from [vbe0201's example here](https://gist.github.com/vbe0201/ade9b80f2d3b64643d854938d40a0a2d), with a bit of modification to get some commands to work and edit the error messages
+For music integration, the code from my music.py file was built on top of [vbe0201's example here](https://gist.github.com/vbe0201/ade9b80f2d3b64643d854938d40a0a2d), with a bit modifications to most commands to handle errors, fix broken features, and add additional features

 ## Installation
 ### GNU/Linux